 The Extended Single Crochet stitch is one of my favorite stitches.
 It it simple like the regular single crochet stitch but has a bit more height and stretch than the regular sc.
-I have used the esc stitch in a number of my patterns, including the Parker Baseball Tee and the KJ hat.
-I also use this stitch in an upcoming pattern, the Springtime Sweater.

 I’ve created a video tutorial for this stitch to help you while you make these patterns or any other projects.
 I am left-handed, but the steps are still the same.
 Right-handed crocheters will just be going in the opposite direction when working their yarn.

 Patterns to try the Extended Single Crochet stitch

 Springtime Sweater – this lightweight, 3/4 sleeved sweater uses all esc so you will get a lot of good practice!
 This sweater comes in children’s sizes 2-10 and adult sizes XS to 2X!

 KJ Hat– a beanie that uses bulky weight yarn and regular sc as well as esc throughout the project.
 This hat comes in sizes toddler, child, and adult!

 Parker Baseball Tee – a children’s baseball style top that also uses esc throughout.
 This pattern comes in children’s sizes 2-10!